 We'll examine some of the most popular betting markets, starting with the moneyline, and offer tips for betting on the Jets.

-A moneyline bet is a great option for betting on Winnipeg if you think it'll win a game.
+A moneyline bet is a great option for betting on Winnipeg if you think it will win a game.

 Simply put, a successful moneyline wager involves backing the team that wins the game.
-As a result, the winner of a moneyline bet can win the game by any margin of victory and in regulation, overtime, or a shootout.
+As a result, the winner of a moneyline bet can win the contest by any margin of victory — in regulation, overtime, or a shootout.

 In every moneyline bet, there will be an underdog and a favourite.
 The underdog will have a plus (+) symbol in front of its odds and the favourite will have a minus (-) sign.

 Winnipeg's status as an underdog or a favourite will largely depend on location and opponent.
-For example, in a home game against the Seattle Kraken, the Jets would be sizeable favourites.
-In a home game against the Calgary Flames, however, Winnipeg would likely be a smaller favourite.
+For example, in a home game against the San Jose Sharks, the Jets would be sizeable favourites.
+In a home game against the Nashville Predators, however, Winnipeg would likely be a smaller favourite.

 On the other hand, in a road game against the Vegas Golden Knights, the Jets would assume underdog status.

 Using the above examples, the odds could look something like this:

 Jets (+190) vs. Golden Knights (-230)